hubmapconsortium/ingest-validation-tools/docs/lcms/README.md

 ## Paths

 ### `metadata_path`
 Relative path to file or directory with free-form or instrument/lab specific metadata.
 Optional.
+Leave blank if not applicable.

 | constraint | value |
 | --- | --- |